puppeteer/puppeteer/new-docs/puppeteer.protocol.css.cssmedia.source.md

 ## Protocol.CSS.CSSMedia.source property

-Source of the media query: "mediaRule" if specified by a  rule, "importRule" if specified by an  rule, "linkedSheet" if specified by a "media" attribute in a linked stylesheet's LINK tag, "inlineSheet" if specified by a "media" attribute in an inline stylesheet's STYLE tag.
+Source of the media query: "mediaRule" if specified by a `@media` rule, "importRule" if specified by an `@import` rule, "linkedSheet" if specified by a "media" attribute in a linked stylesheet's LINK tag, "inlineSheet" if specified by a "media" attribute in an inline stylesheet's STYLE tag.

 <b>Signature:</b>